-The Visayan Islands make up the central region of the Philippines and are home to some of the country’s best beginner diving.
-In the Philippines, diversity is king, and with more than 7,000 islands and over 100 languages, there’s always something new to experience.
-For new divers, the gentle dive sites of the Central Visayas can allow first sightings of turtles, sharks and giant manta rays.
-Topside, there are Chocolate Hills and tarsiers in Bohol; waterfalls and lakes in Negros; and once the dive boats are out, empty white-sand beaches on Malapascua.
+If you’re wanting to learn to dive, look no further than the Philippines.
+In this awe-inspiring archipelago, diversity is king, and with more than 7,000 islands and over 100 languages spoken, there’s always something new to experience.
+The Visayan Islands are home to some of the country’s best beginner diving, with the gentle dive sites of the Central Visayas offering sightings of turtles and sharks.
+Newbies can spend time watching cheeky tarsiers in Bohol, admiring the waterfalls and lakes in Negros, and once the dive boats are out, venturing onto the empty white-sand beaches on Malapascua.

 The Philippines was named after King Philip II of Spain at the beginning of the nation's period of Spanish rule and was briefly under the control of the United States before gaining independence at the end of World War II.
-The Spanish and American influence is still evident today, with the Philippines being one of only two Catholic countries in Asia (alongside East Timor) and the English language being widely spoken.
+Spanish and American influences are still present today: the Philippines is one of only two Catholic countries in Asia, and English is widely spoken.

-Below the surface, the reefs in the Philippines are as rich as its history.
-Sitting in the centre of the Coral Triangle-the global centre of marine biodiversity-ensures the Philippines has plenty to offer the discerning diver, whether you are experienced or a relative beginner.
-Diving in the Philippines is a colourful affair, and our team of diving specialists loves the gentle coral gardens of the Central Visayan Islands.
+Below the surface, the reefs in the Philippines are as rich as the country's history.
+Sitting in the centre of the Coral Triangle - the global centre of marine biodiversity that also includes parts of Indonesia, Malaysia and Papua New Guinea - means that the Philippines has plenty to offer the discerning diver, whether experienced or a relative beginner.
+Our team of diving specialists know the best places for beginner diving in the Philippines, whether you'd prefer to glide along coral reefs or come close to your favourite marine life.

 Malapascua